Conor-Dunne/sign-up-form/README.md

 ## Features
 - Form validation
-- responsive design
+- Responsive design

 ## About
-- A example sign-up form with validation for correct email and format and matching passwords. ]
+- An example sign-up form with validation for correct email format and matching passwords.
 - Mobile friendly

 ### Built With